- Home

 Why have life insurance if I can leave my pension?

 The problem with relying on your pension to provide your dependants with financial security when you die is that your pension needs to be big enough to cover your outgoings, such as your mortgage for example, or your children’s education costs.
+And from 2027, pensions will become liable to Inheritance Tax, which will be deducted before it is paid to your beneficiaries.

-Remember too that if you are employed, your employer may offer ‘death in service’ benefit, which means your dependants will get a lump sum when you die, usually equivalent to three or four times your salary.
+Remember too that if you are employed, your employer may offer ‘death in service’ benefit, which means your dependents will get a lump sum when you die, usually equivalent to three or four times your salary.
 If you’re not sure whether life insurance is right for you, read our guide Do I need life insurance?

 Rest Less Money is on Instagram.
 Check out our account and give us a follow @rest_less_uk_money for all the latest Money News, updated daily.